ayudb1304-wq/ShipSite/README.md

-# ⚡️ The "ShipSite" Stack
+# ⚡️ The "GitKit" Stack

 Built for developers who want to ship, not configure.
 This is not just a template; it's an opinionated, production-grade architecture.